 In the cases of planets around pulsars, which were actually the first observed exoplanets, we can expect similar effects.
-Because of much larger pulsar magnetic field, and difference in pulsar wind ver. stellar wind, they could behave different from usual planet aurora.
+Because of much larger pulsar magnetic field, and difference in pulsar wind ver. stellar field, they could behave different from usual planet aurora.

-We made the first such model, by introducing necessary modifications in our star-planet interaction setup.
+Here we try to make the first such model, by introducing necessary modifications in our star-planet interaction setup.

-First I show the usual simulations setup for Sun-like stars.
+First I show our usual simulations setup for Sun-like stars.